Min-0126/FastAPI-ACI-Launchpad/README.md

 # Fast API -> Docker -> Azure (ACR + ACI)

 >Use Docker and Azure to deploy a FastAPI app.
->Build a container image using Docker and copy in Azure Container Registry (ACR), run on Azure Container Instances (ACI), reachable at http://<FQDN>:8000
+>Build a container image using Docker and copy to Azure Container Registry (ACR), run on Azure Container Instances (ACI), reachable at http://<FQDN>:8000

 ## Features